Moamen189/StoresManagement/README.md

-# Store Management Backend ASP.NET Web API
+# Store Management Backend In ASP.NET Web API

 ## Overview

- a comprehensive guide on building a secure and professional backend application for E-Commerce using ASP.NET Web API and C#.
+ A comprehensive guide on building a secure and professional backend application for E-Commerce using ASP.NET Web API and C#.
 It covers a wide range of topics, from setting up the development environment to implementing advanced features like authentication, authorization, image uploads, and more.

 ## Prerequisites